slavielle/grabbag/doc/path-and-query.md

 ```php
 ['my value #1', 'my value #2',]
 ```
-In query, paths are often prefixed with a path id (See Path ids) allowing to produce a keyed value in the result.
+In *query*, paths are often prefixed with a *path id* (See Path ids) allowing to produce a keyed value in the result.

-## Path ids
+### Path ids

-### Usage
+#### Usage

-Path ids are used to identify a path in a query and are located on start of the path and ends with a ':'
+*Path ids* are used to identify a path in a *path array*.
+They are located on start of the path and ends with a ':' and are optional.

-It can have 2 usages :
+They can have 2 usages :

-* Usage 1 : It can be used to specify the value key in the result scope
+* Usage 1 : Specify the value key in the result.
-* Usage 2 : It can be used in a __modifier__ to refer to a path value.
+* Usage 2 : In a *modifier*, to refer to a path value.

-### Explicit or internal id
+#### Explicit or internal id

-By default, a path id is explicit.
-It means id is used in the result scope as a key for the value(s) the path collect.
+By default, a *path id* is explicit.
+It means id is used in the result array as a key for the path result value.

-If you want to avoid the key to be used in result scope you must prefix it with "~".
+If you want to avoid the *path id* to be used as a key in the result array, you must prefix it with "~".
 Such ids are called internal ids.

 Usage 1 example :